-Choice of this pathway allows the student to undertake their clinical training in 1 x 9 week block.
+Choice of this pathway allows the candidate to undertake their clinical training in 1 x 9 week block.

+This venue is only available to US candidates who can obtain a State of New Jersey Licence and are not in clinical practice within a 50 mile radius of the Cedar Grove Clinical Venue.
 It is the candidate's responsibility to obtain licensure in the State of New Jersey.
 This can take up to six months.

-A Pass is required in the Clinical Component of the Diploma to allow students to undertake the Diploma final exam.
-If the student is unsuccessful at passing the Clinical Component of the Diploma, it may be possible, in some circumstances, for some or all of the Clinical Component to be repeated.
+A pass is required in the Clinical Component of the Diploma to allow candidates to undertake the Diploma final exam.
+If the candidate is unsuccessful at passing the Clinical Component of the Diploma, it may be possible, in some circumstances, for some or all of the Clinical Component to be repeated.
 The decision on whether further clinical education is appropriate is made by the Diploma Clinical Educator(s) in conjunction with the Diploma Coordinator.

-If this is agreed on, the student will be provided with a remedial plan which will allow them to undertake preparatory work prior to returning for further clinical education.
+If this is agreed on, the candidate will be provided with a remedial plan which will allow them to undertake preparatory work prior to returning for further clinical education.
 A fee will be payable for the extra Clinical tuition.

-If the student is not successful on the second attempt, no further attempts will be allowed and the student will not be eligible to sit the Diploma final exam.
+If the candidate is not successful on the second attempt, no further attempts will be allowed and the candidate will not be eligible to sit the Diploma final exam.